tauz-hub/Recursive-Function-Archives/README.md

 # Recursive-Function-Archives
-recursive function for files and directories
+### Recursive function for files and directories
+this function serves to get filenames, receiving a parent directory and the format of files that will be searched, at the end it returns a list with the directories of each file requested by the format